Lancet-Countdown/Lancet-Countdown-2026/WG1/Indicator 1.3.1: Vector-borne diseases (1.3.1.2: Malaria)/Methods/README.md

 The defined thresholds are based on the consensus from the scientific literature.

-## Table 17.
+## Table.
 Suitability Thresholds for Malaria Pathogens Transmitted by *Anopheles* spp.

 | Genus/Species | Temperature (°C) | Relative Humidity (%) | Precipitation (mm/month) |
 |---|---:|---:|---:|